Saturday and Sunday, January 5-6, 2019, 8:30am-2:30 pm both days

-Cost: The Institute is entirely FREE for selected applicants from CPS schools, with a preference for CPS schools on the South Side of Chicago.
+Cost: The Institute is entirely FREE for selected applicants from any K-12 school, with a preference for CPS schools on the South Side of Chicago.
 Meals, and the curriculum guidebook Project Archaeology: Investigating Nutritionwill be provided as will the associated curriculum guidebook, including Project Archaeology: Investigating Shelter, and Investigating a Neolithic Dwelling at Jarmo.
 Attendees are responsible for their transportation to the Oriental Institute and lodging, if applicable.

-Benefits: Participants will receive 30 professional development hours for teacher.
-Additionally, upon completion of the program, participants will be certified to teach all Project Archaeology curricula to their peers through workshops, institutes, and job-embedded mentoring.
+Benefits: Upon completion of the program, participants will be certified to teach all Project Archaeology curricula to their peers through workshops, institutes, and job-embedded mentoring.